WPI Undergraduate Student

 To learn more about the position and projects, please contact Erin Ottmar at erottmar@wpi.edu

-If you are interested in working with Erin and the MAPLE Lab and applying to the LST graduate school program for the 2023-2024 school year, please reach out to Erin at erottmar@wpi.edu.
+If you are interested in working with Erin and the MAPLE Lab and applying to the LST graduate school program for the 2025-2026 school year, please reach out directly to Erin at erottmar@wpi.edu.